-The Commission is governed by a 15 member board of Commissioners appointed by the Governor representing the three Grand Divisions of the State.
+Governance: The Commission is governed by a 15 member Board of Commissioners appointed by the Governor representing the three Grand Divisions of the State.
 A list of the Commission members may be found here.

-Our mission to safeguard individuals from discrimination through enforcement and education.
-This mission is accomplished through a staff of investigators, attorneys and other professional support personnel.
+Who We Are: Our mission is fulfilled through a staff of investigators, attorneys and other professional support personnel.
 A list of the Commission's management staff may be found here.

 Where We Are: The Commission maintains its central office in Nashville and has regional offices in Knoxville, Chattanooga and Memphis.

 Filing a Complaint of Discrimination: Complaints must be filed with the Commission within 180 days of the discriminatory act.
 Complaint forms may be accessed online here.
 Or call 1-800-251-3589 to have one mailed to you.
 The complaint form, with original signature page, must be sent by mail to the Commission.

 The information and materials on this website are provided as a public resource for general informational purposes only and are not intended in any way to constitute legal advice.
 If you require legal advice, please contact an attorney.